Article

 Insulation materials possess common features such as low thermal conductivity, low heat storage, high tensile strength, thermal shock resistance, sound absorption, and being asbestos-free.

-Below is a list of the most common forms of industrial thermal insulating materials you’ll find in the NUTEC portfolio for industrial use:
+Below is a list of the most common forms of industrial high temperature thermal insulating materials you’ll find in the NUTEC portfolio for industrial use:

 Insulation blankets are a versatile and widely used solution in the industrial sector.
 They comprise fibrous mechanically needled products to create an efficient thermal barrier.